 I even had time to hug the children before bed.

-*The reason I included a fairly detailed account of how I went from Buckhead to Sandy Springs in under an hour is because everyone I’ve told about my commute time has asked how in the Hell I did that, saying it’s the fastest/easiest drive home at that time anyone has heard from last night!
+*The reason I included a fairly detailed account of how I went from my Buckhead law office to Sandy Springs in under an hour is because everyone I’ve told about my commute time has asked how in the Hell I did that, saying it’s the fastest/easiest drive home at that time anyone has heard from last night!
 I’d like to thank God, German engineering, Maker’s Mark, and the Academy (in that order).